wbjin/Portfolio/src/content/post/mercari.md

 (dieing quickly vs trying to recover), and the general state of the application (is latency an issue? are we trying to add more features or stabilize existing ones, etc etc)

+### Self hosting LLMs
+Along with my actual work on GOP, I took initiative and worked on a proposal to replace external LLM services with an internally hosted one.
+By using a GCP VM with a Nvidia L4 GPU and hosting LLMs with vLLM, I was able to propose a solution that cut 25% in costs.